Updated photo 8/24/2014 Very Berry Cheesecake Raspberries, Blueberries, Strawberries

 Preheat oven to 450°F. Spray bottom of 9-inchspring form pan with 2 1/2-inch-high sides with nonstick spray.
 Stir ground cookies, butter, and sugar and cinnamon in medium bowl until moist clumps form.
 Press cookie mixture firmly onto bottom of prepared pan.
 Wrap outside of pan with 3 layers of heavy-duty foil.

-Beat cream cheese and sugar in large bowl until smooth around 25 minutes till it has a smooth and creamy no lumps consistency, use an industrial size mixer on low, be patient, this needs to be silky smooth.
+For cheesecake Beat cream cheese and sugar in large bowl until smooth around 25 minutes till it has a smooth and creamy no lumps consistency, use an industrial size mixer on low, be patient, this needs to be silky smooth.
 Beat in butter, then eggs, 1 at a time, until well blended, around 8 to10 minutes.
 Be patient.
 Beat in vanilla.
 Pour batter over crust in pan.
 Place spring form pan, I spray with non stick spray first, then put in large turkey size roasting pan.
 Add enough hot water to come halfway up sides of spring form pan.
 Reduce heat to 350 and place cheesecake with water bath in the oven.

 ( If you have bubbles on top swirl a knife around the batter to burst before cooking. ) Bake cake uncovered until filling is puffed around edges and moves slightly in center when pan is gently shaken, about 1 hour 10 minutes.
 Remove pan from water; remove foil.
 Cool completely, in the refrigerator, remove ring only after this is completely cooled.
 Slide onto your favorite plate.
 Top with favorite toppings some suggestions below.